The following steps precede installation of a driver:

 The _KERNEL symbol must be defined to indicate that this code defines a kernel module.
 No other symbols should be defined, except for driver private symbols.
 The DEBUG symbol can be defined to enable any calls to ASSERT(9F).

-Note - If you are compiling for a 32–bit or 64–bit x86 architecture using Sun Studio 12.2 or older compilers, do not add -xarch=sse2a since the default value is SSE2.
+If you are compiling for a 64-bit x86 architecture using Sun Studio 12, use the -m64 option, the -xarch=sse2a option, and the -xmodel=kernel option:

 Global variables should be treated as volatile in device drivers.
 The volatile tag is discussed in greater detail in Declaring a Variable Volatile.
 Use of the flag depends on the platform.
 See the man pages.